fulup-bzh/zephyr-binding-sample/README.md

 ### Connect to your Zephyr API through Linux

-Using your prefered browser: http://localhost:1234:/devtools
+If your container/firewall allows.
+Use your prefered browser: http://localhost:1234:/devtools

 Using afb-client from a terminal
 ```